 than that.
 It’s a matter of ownership of the deceased’s body.

 At no point does it become the property of the Assembly or a health authority for the purpose of harvesting spares.
 So, without prior consent, they would be wise to keep their

 thieving hands off.
-The message is
+The

 clear: If this Bill ever becomes law, to avoid the body snatchers, make sure you expire over the border.

 R H Ashton,